cf-toolsuite/sanford/docs/ENDPOINTS.md

 ### Multichat

 Converse with an AI chatbot who is aware of all uploaded content.
 Ask a question, get multiple responses from various pre-configured models.
-(This endpoint is only available when the `alting` Spring profile is activated).
-Consult `spring.ai.alting.chat.options.models` in [application.yml](../src/main/resources/application.yml) for models participating in each request.
+(This endpoint is only available when the `alting` or `openrouter` Spring profile is activated).
+Consult `spring.ai.alting.chat.options.models` or `spring.ai.openrouter.chat.options.models` in [application.yml](../src/main/resources/application.yml) for models participating in each request.

 ```python
 POST /api/multichat